Dre Campbell Farm

 7. Deter Cats

-Crushed shells spread around plants and at the garden’s borders may help keep unwanted cats away.
-After stepping on those sharp edges a few times, they will stay away from your garden.
+After stepping on those sharp edges a few times, some cats will stay away from your garden.

 8. Chicken Feed Supplement